vikash-india/PhotographyNotes2Myself/photography/photoshop_workflows/P001-SelectionTechniques.md

     - Bring back the image by clicking Panels - Channels - Set RGB as checked.
     - Make the selection by clicking Panels - Channels - Ctrl + Click on Copy channel.
     - Use Menu - Select - Inverse Select to select the subject instead of the background.

+### Refine Edges of a Selection
+* Main Uses
+    - This is often used to refine complex selection like an hair selection.
+* Make a Selection
+    - Make a selection using any of the above methods.
+* Separate the Selection
+    - Click on Layers panel - Layer Mask tool to separate the selection.
 * Refine the Edges
     - Click on Menu - Select - Refine Edges.
     - Set Options for Refine Edges
+        - View Mode
             - View: Change to black
+                - Marching Ants: The selection will be surrounded by marching ants.
+Keyboard shortcut is M.
+                - Overlay: The selection will be overlaid by the layer mask which default color is light red.
+Keyboard
+                  shortcut is V.
+                - On Black: One of the most used mode.
+In this mode the area that is not selected is filled with black color.
+It gives a high contrast so its easy for to select the image.
+Keyboard shortcut is B.
+                - On White: Just opposite of "on black" mode.
+The area which is not selected will be filled by white
+                  color.
+Keyboard shortcut is W.
+                - Black & White: In this mode the area that is selected will be filled by white color and the area that
+                  is not selected will be filled by black color.
+Keyboard shortcut is K.
+                - On Layers: In this mode the area which is not selected will becomes transparent.
+Note that one may see check board pattern.
+That pattern indicates the transparent layer.
+Keyboard shortcut is L.
+                - Reveal Layer:This mode displays an image without any selection.
+Keyboard shortcut is R.
+            - Show Radium: Unchecked
+            - Show Original: Unchecked
+        - Edge Detection
+            - Box: Select Refine Radius Tool
+                - Refine Radius Tool: Refines the selection.
+                - Erase Refine Radius Tool: Erases the selection.
+            - Smart Radius: Checked.
+                - Checked: When checked, Photoshop will decide weather the selection is hard (selection of table, chair)
+                  or soft(hair, fur).
+                - Always turn on this setting every time.
+            - Radius: 0
-        - Edge Detection: Set Smart Radius as Checked.
+                - Use Radius if Smart Radius is unchecked.
+                - This controls the radius of the refine edge tool.
+Basically it determines how far should the refine edge tool should go to refine your edge.
+        - Adjust Edge
             - Smooth: 0-3
+                - It smoothens a selection.
+                - Use it while selecting hair, fur, trees etc.
             - Feather: 0
+                - It softens the selection.
+                - It helps a lot when one is creating vignette effect to a photo.
             - Contrast: 0
+                - It sharpens an edge even if one softens it by using feather or smoothens it by using smooth.
             - Shift Edge: Use the slider to point to the middle.
+                - -100: This shifts the edge away from the selection.
+This expands a selection.
+                - 100: This shifts the edge towards the selection.
+This contract a selection
+        - Output
+            - Decontaminate Colors: Checked
+                - This option helps reduce edge leftover colored pixels around the edges of a selection that one sees only after putting the object on a new background.
+Once this is checked, Photoshop tries to replace the color of selected pixels with the color of pixels nearby (whether they’re selected or not).
+            - Amount:
+                - Drag the Amount slider to the right to change the color of more edge pixels, or to the left to change fewer.
+            - Output: New Layer with Layer Mask
+        - Click OK
     - Paint around the edges to refine it.
         - Use [ or ] to increase or decrease the brush size.
     - Change the options for Refine Edges
-        - Decontaminate Colors: Checked
-            - Slide the amount to make the selection perfect.
-        - Output: New Layer with Layer Mask
-        - Click OK
-* Use any of the common operations to make the selection more natural.
-* Now work with the selection.
+* Now work on the selection.
-    - [Tip] This method can be used to change the background of the selected subject.

 ### Notes
 * None